daKmoR/testing-workflow-for-web-components/README.md

 ```
 a11y input
-  ✔ has by default an empty string as label
+  ✔ has by default an empty string as a label
   ✔ has a static shadowDom
 ```